s2hub/docs/articles/werner_krauss_i18n/02_i18n_and_silverstripe_translating_static_content.md

 ## Collecting all the translations from code and templates

+Ok, now we have all static text translated in PHP and the templates, we need to grab them all, so we have them in yml and can send them to our translator.

-When you have all the static content in your code and Silverstripe templates translated, you can copy them over to your yml files.
-That's kind of a boring work to do, and therefore Silverstripe CMS helps you with this by providing the `I18nTextCollectorTask`.
-It screens all your PHP and .ss files for things to translate and writes it into the defined yml file.
+With all the static content in your code and Silverstripe templates translated, you could manually copy them over to your yml files, but that's kind-of boring work!
+Silverstripe CMS helps you with this by providing the `I18nTextCollectorTask`.
+It searches all your PHP and .ss files for things to translate and writes it into the defined yml file.

 You can run it by calling the task via URL or CLI, e.g. `https://myproject.local/dev/tasks/i18nTextCollectorTask`